I am obsessed with seeing Black and women of color win in life.

-I currently reside in the South End in Boston.
+I currently reside in Boston.
 I direct 826 Boston's Writers' Room program supporting K-12 teachers and students.
-I was named one of seven 2018 Boston Artists-in-Residence by Mayor Marty Walsh.
-I felt extremely blessed to collaborate with local government and creatives in the city to explore how to use art to influence policy.
-As a writer, my work focuses on how to use writing as a tool for healing and resistance.
+I am a founding board member of Boston Art Review’s (BAR).
+I had the pleasure of guest editing “Revel in Black Excellence,” a section in their sixth issue celebrating Black artists in Boston.
+In 2018, I was named one of seven Boston Artists-in-Residence by Mayor Marty Walsh exploring how art influences government policy impacting our community.
+As a writer, my work focuses on how women can use writing as a tool for healing and advocacy.

 My first collection of poetry entitled Water Carrier inspired by Solange's "A Seat at the Table" was released in October 2018.
 I am the creator of the Boston’s Most Resilient Women project which tells the resiliency stories of women of color.
 I developed the Boston Women in the Workplace survey.
 I am also the founder of Girls, Write! a creative writing and publishing program for girls of color in Boston.

 I love God.
 I am obsessed with seeing women of color win in life.
 If I could have a bottomless mimosas brunch with five fierce women alive, it would be Issa Rae, Angela Davis, Tracee Ellis Ross, Elaine Welteroth and Solange.

 When I am not writing, you can find me curating a new vegan or pescetarian recipe in my kitchen or eating my way through eclectic cities internationally.